jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_5_infrastructure_security.md

     - Presence of a script that is likely to be malicious (cross-site scripting)
 - WAF operates at layer 7 (Application Layer), Shield is a DDoS mitigation
 - Sample CloudFormation template for WAF configuration:  `https://s3.amazonaws.com/cloudformation-examples/community/common-attacks.json`
-- ALB WAFs are regional where as cloudfront WAFs are global
 - WAF Samples from AWS:  `https://aws.amazon.com/waf/preconfiguredrules/`
 - Application Load Balancers integrate with WAF at a regional level, cloudfront at a Global level
 - You need to associate your rules to AWS resources in order to be able to make it work